 Mr Lui’s key areas of concern are health, housing and infrastructure, and the transfer of decision-making powers to local communities to enable them to control and manage their own affairs.
 He plans to advocate for community empowerment through self-determination and self-management.

 MR SAILA SAVAGE

 Mr Saila Savage was elected to the TSRA Board as the Member for Kubin on 8 December 2012.
 This is Mr Savage’s third time on the TSRA Board; he previously served from 2000 to 2004 and 2004 to 2008.

-Mr Savage is a Board Member of the Mualgal (Torres Strait Islanders) Corporation RNTBC and the Kaurareg Land Trust and sits on the Cape York Land Council.
-He held the position of Chairman of Kubin Community for nine years, from 2000 to 2009.
+Mr Savage is a board member of the Mualgal (Torres Strait Islanders) Corporation RNTBC, Badu Ar Mua Migi Lagal (Torres Strait Islanders) Corporation RNTBC, Kaurareg Native Title (Aboriginal) Corporation RNTBC and Kaurareg Land Trust and sits on the Cape York Land Council.
+He held the position of Chairman of Kubin Community for nine years between 2000 and 2009.

-Mr Savage has many years experience working on the railways, and for the past five years has worked in the technical division of the Queensland Department of Transport and Main Roads.
+Mr Savage has many years’ experience working on the railways, and for the past four years has worked in the technical division of the Queensland Department of Transport and Main Roads.

 Mr Savage’s key concerns for the Kubin community include the lack of public and community transport; the impact of drugs and alcohol; the inadequate number of in-community traineeships offered for youth; the safety of children; the provision of social housing; the control of dogs and horses; the lack of a Queensland police presence; and insufficient numbers of land and sea rangers.